 The personal safety and security of students, employees, and visitors, including the protection of property, are high priorities at North Idaho College.

-NIC security information is provided to you as part of North Idaho College’s commitment to safety and security and in compliance with the Federal Crime Awareness and Campus Security Act of 1990.
+NIC security information is provided to you as part of NIC’s commitment to safety and security and in compliance with the Federal Crime Awareness and Campus Security Act of 1990.

 Creating and maintaining a healthy and safe campus environment requires the cooperation and involvement of everyone.
 All students, employees, and visitors must assume responsibility for their personal health and safety and the security of their personal belongings.
 Our institution is safer than most places, but it’s not crime free.
 Theft, assaults, and other violations of the law can occur at North Idaho College.

 Please refer to www.nic.edu/security for detailed information on crime statistics, the Annual Security and Fire Report, reporting procedures, Title IX information, awareness training, and tips on maintaining a safe campus.
-A printed copy of the Annual Security and Fire Report is available upon request, by calling (208) 769-3310.
-The Annual Security and Fire Report will provide crime and fire data for North Idaho College.
-Updates to security policies and procedure are posted in a timely manner; the security webpage will list the most current updates available.
+A printed copy of the Annual Security and Fire Report, which provides crime and fire data for NIC, is available upon request, by calling (208) 769-3310.
+Updates to security policies and procedures are posted in a timely manner; the security webpage will list the most current updates available.

-Emergency phones are located throughout the campus grounds.
+Emergency phones, which dial directly to the Campus Security Office, are located throughout the campus grounds.
 These phones are mounted on freestanding poles and are identified with a flashing blue light.
-Each phone dials directly to the Campus Security Office.
-These phones are for the use of students, employees, or visitors in case of an emergency or the need for assistance, such as an escort or vehicle jump-start.
+The phones are for the use of students, employees, or visitors in case of an emergency or the need for assistance, such as an escort or vehicle jump-start.
 Emergency phone location maps are available at the Campus Security Office and Cardinal Card Office.

 All college employees and students have a responsibility to engage in their own safety and security.
-As an institution, North Idaho College has several notification systems used during campus emergencies.
-The Alertus system utilizes a series of beacons that will sound an alarm in college buildings when activated as well as take over the screens of all networked computers with an alert message.
-In addition, the Cardinal Contact system sends alert messages via email, voicemail, and text message to all contacts in the MyNIC system.
-Employees and students are automatically signed up to receive Cardinal Contact alert messages.
+North Idaho College has several notification systems used during campus emergencies.
+The notification system utilizes a series of beacons that will sound an alarm in college buildings when activated as well as take over the screens of all networked computers with an alert message.
+In addition, the system sends alert messages via email, voicemail, and text message to all contacts in the MyNIC system.
+Employees and students are automatically signed up to receive NIC Emergency Alert messages.
 Please ensure that you’ll receive alerts by checking your contact information in MyNIC.
 Log in to MyNIC and then under the “Services” tab, click “User Account” then “Contact Information.”
-The phone numbers listed as “Cell” will receive text messages via the Cardinal Contact system.
-The phone numbers listed as “Business” or “Home” will receive voicemail.
+Phone numbers listed as “Cell” will receive text messages; phone numbers listed as “Business” or “Home” will receive voicemail.
 More lockdown and shelter-in-place guidelines are available at www.nic.edu/security.
 There, you can also watch the emergency preparedness video to review responses in an active shooter situation.
-The college will test emergency procedures each semester with a college-wide drill.
+The college tests emergency procedures with college-wide drills.

 Service Animals on Campus

 Service Animals are permitted to accompany individuals with disabilities in all areas of North Idaho College’s facilities where members of the public, students, participants in services, programs, or activities, or invitees are allowed to go.
-Service Animals are defined by the ADA Amendments Act (ADAAA), as any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
-Service Animals do not need to wear a vest or have identification.
+Service animals are defined by the Americans with Disabilities Act (ADA) as any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+Service animals do not need to wear a vest or have identification.
 Service animals are required to be leashed or harnessed except when performing work or tasks where such tethering would interfere with the animal’s ability to perform work or tasks, in which case the animal must be otherwise under the handler’s control.
-Individuals should not be approached with questions about their Service Animals.
-Please do not pet, feed, or interfere with a Service Animal in any way.
+Individuals should not be approached with questions about their service animals.
+Please do not pet, feed, or interfere with a service animal in any way.

-Questions or concerns about Service Animals should be directed to Disability Support Services, (208) 769-7794 or (208) 665-4520.
-Please see the “Service Animal” link under the NIC Disability Support Services website at www.nic.edu/dss to view the entire Service Animal Policy.
+Questions or concerns about service animals should be directed to Disability Support Services, (208) 769-7794 or (208) 665-4520.
+Please see the “Service Animal” link under the NIC Disability Support Services website at www.nic.edu/dss to view the entire Service Animal Practices.

-North Idaho College does not discriminate on the basis of race, color, religion, sex, national origin, age, or disability in any educational programs or activities receiving federal financial assistance or in employment practices.
+North Idaho College does not discriminate on the basis of race, color, religion, sex (including pregnancy), national origin, ethnicity, age, disability, sexual orientation (including gender identity), veteran status, or any other protected class.

-Inquiries regarding compliance with this non-discrimination policy and the college’s grievance process may be directed to the Executive Director of Human Resources at the NIC Human Resources Offices Headwaters Complex B, 710 Military Drive, Coeur d’Alene, Idaho, 83814, (208) 769-3272 or, contact the Title IX Officer in the Student Services Office, Room 200 of the Edminster Student Union Building, or at (208) 769-5970.
+Inquiries regarding compliance with this non-discrimination policy and the college’s grievance process may be directed to the Chief Human Resources Officer at the NIC Human Resources Offices Headwaters Complex B, 710 Military Drive, Coeur d’Alene, Idaho, 83814, (208) 769-4372 or, contact the Title IX Officer in the Student Services Office, Room 200 of the Edminster Student Union Building, or at (208) 769-5970.